tingmelvin/willemstad-x/README.md

 10. Emoji Toolbar
 11. Maps of Content
 12. cMenu
+13. Footnote & Citation Indicator

 The community plugins I have an intention to support can also be seen [here](https://notes.tingmelvin.com/ER-Resources/ER2OWS/ER2OWS-12-CodingNomenclature_WillemstadX).

 ### Things to complete + WIP
-1. adding Multiple Highlighting
-2. Colour Palettes (revamping the Oxford one from Willemstad SF, and creating the Le Corbusier Colour Keyboard one)
+1. Colour Palettes (revamping the Oxford one from Willemstad SF, and creating the Le Corbusier Colour Keyboard one)
+2. Adding support for `writing` cssClass from Shimmering Focus
+3. Adding support for Minimal Cards from [Minimal](https://github.com/kepano/obsidian-minimal)
+4. Fixes for mobile (albeit not offering official support yet)
-3. ... and a bunch of other stuff in my Obsidian file that I didn't write it here.
+5. ... and a bunch of other stuff in my Obsidian file that I didn't write it here.
 However, most of what I have in mind can be found [here](https://notes.tingmelvin.com/ER-Resources/ER2OWS/ER2OWS-13-ThingsToDo_WillemstadX), although obviously it's not neat in any sense of the word.
-4. Theme Documentation
+6. Theme Documentation

 ### Just another word
 Having a theme out within 2.5 weeks of trying to do something with CSS (from the time I left [Sanctum](https://github.com/jdanielmourao/obsidian-sanctum), which I honestly think [jdaniel](https://github.com/jdanielmourao) did an amazing job with) is probably something I didn't think was possible even a week before this was published.